overture-stack/docs/website/workshop/00-Intro.md

 1. `git --version` returns a version number
 2. `docker --version` returns 28.0.0 or later
 3. `docker compose version` returns a version number
-4. Docker Desktop is running
+4. Docker Desktop is running with 4+ CPUs and 8 GB+ memory allocated
-5. `node --version` returns v18 or later
-6. All six Docker images are downloaded (`docker images`)
+5. All seven Docker images are downloaded (`docker images`)
-7. The repository is cloned and you can `cd` into it
+6. The repository is cloned and you can `cd` into it
-8. _(Windows only)_ WSL2 is configured and Docker integration is enabled
+7. _(Windows only)_ WSL2 is configured and Docker integration is enabled

 > **Troubleshooting:** If you run into issues before the workshop, reach out via the [community support channels](https://docs.overture.bio/community/support) or email [contact@overture.bio](mailto:contact@overture.bio).